 - Flooding may cause gas appliances to move or break.
 Leave immediately if you smell gas or suspect a gas leak.
 Turn off the gas and leave the door open.

-- Clean and sanitize all hard surfaces, including countertops, concrete, plumbing fixtures and any portable appliances.
+- Clean and sanitize all hard surfaces, including countertops, concrete, plumbing fixtures and major and portable appliances.
 This is critical to remove and to prevent mold.
 Use hot water and dish detergent to clean, and a capful of bleach in a gallon of water to sanitize.
 Wash your hands with boiled and cooled or sanitized water after cleaning.

 - Wash any contaminated clothes in a laundromat or machine in a location that hasn’t been flooded if yours hasn’t been inspected, serviced and cleared for use.